Dissident Editions

 The compulsive shoplifter goes through this procedure every time he or she is seen to steal - whether it is a tin of beans, a book, or a box of candles.

-Inevitably regarding all property as theft, always withdrawing (rather than withdrawn) I was a compulsive shoplifter.
-That is to say: a white nigger.
+I am a compulsive shoplifter.
+That is to say, I am a white nigger.

-I have been in prison for stealing groceries.
+I have been in prison for stealing food.

 Prison opened my eyes like those of the Sleeping Beauty.

-I learned that the British actually like (almost as much as the punitive Americans) to have a large 'criminal' population to punish: they live in a feudal culture of revenge and punishment.
+I learned that the British actually like to have a large 'criminal' population to punish, they live in a feudal culture of revenge and punishment.

 Prison was a strange kind of Prince Charming.